-The 30 greatest classical music artists performing today
+The 30 greatest classical musicians performing today

-In 2022, classical music – an artform now over a millennium old, depending on your definition of the small ‘c’ – continues to sell out some of the world’s most impressive concert halls, attract billions of video views across the Internet, and capture imaginations young and old.
+Classical music – an artform now over a millennium old, depending on your definition of the small ‘c’ – continues to sell out some of the world’s most impressive concert halls, attract billions of video views across the Internet, and capture imaginations young and old.

 And a large part of its success, is owed to the artists who bring the music to life.

-To mark 30 years of Classic FM, we’ve selected 30 of the greatest classical musicians who are performing and recording today.
+We’ve selected 30 of the greatest classical musicians who are performing and recording today.
 We pay tribute to their musicianship, their star appeal, critical acclaim, and the broader impact they’ve had on music, the arts, and education worldwide.

 In alphabetical order, here is our top 30...